Freshers' week survival guide

 It’s safest not to drink more than 14 units of alcohol a week, and to have at least three drink free days each week.
 These are the UK Chief Medical Officers' (CMO) low risk drinking guidelines – and can help you keep the risk of long and short-term harms from drinking alcohol low.

 Stick to them and you are less likely to suffer from alcohol poisoning, more able to avoid risky situations and in be a better position to help a friend who has drunk too much.
-Want to know how your drinking compares to the UK?
-Take our quiz to find out.
+Worried you may be drinking too much?
+Take the Drinkaware Drinking check, a short self-assessment.

 Eating before you go out and drinking plenty of water will also help you not to get too drunk.